 Having in mind that 80% of the world’s coffee is produced by smallholders, fair trade became crucially important.
 It somehow served as a guarantee that producers will be provided with better deals for their work.
 And when it comes to retail sales of fairtrade products, the coffee market in the UK is an absolute leader.

-The Raising of UK Coffee Fair Trade
+The Rise of Fair Trade Coffee in the UK

 The UK is one of the countries which played a major role in fair trading and in terms of the revival of the coffee market.
 For the last 12 years the retail sales of fairtrade coffee in the UK increased nearly 10 times, which is quite a lot for a country of tea drinkers.
 The number of coffee shops is rapidly growing, exceeding 16,000 in 2014.
 Furthermore, the second biggest player in the coffee shop business in the UK is one of the largest purchasers of fairtrade coffee products, as well as many of the independent coffee shops.